 Why should I hire a birth photographer?

-Birth is such an important event in your journey to motherhood.
+Birth is such an important event in your journey to parenthood.
 But it can often feel like a whirlwind.
 While the process may not happen quickly, it often seems like a blur as you look back at it later.
 Having a birth photographer allows you to document so many of the little moments throughout your labor and in those first few hours with your new baby to have and remember forever.
 Birth photography can also be helpful for you as you process your birth story later, especially if you have a particularly difficult or traumatic birth.

 When should I book my birth session?